 Charleston Harbor Resort

 A prime waterfront retreat, the Charleston Harbor Resort is a water-bug’s dream.
-Sit back poolside on their tropical pool deck, Charleston’s only waterfront Tiki Bar, as well as children’s programming, this resort is the perfect nautical getaway for the whole family.
+Sit back poolside on their tropical pool deck, Charleston’s only waterfront Tiki Bar, as well as children’s programming.
+In sum, this resort is the perfect nautical getaway for the whole family.